vuw-research-computing/raapoi-docs/docs/usersub/gview.md

 ## Gview

+*Firstly, see the FAQ entry on visualisation (i.e. consider if this is something you really need to do remotely).
+If doing your visualisation/plotting locally is not an option, proceed.*

-First, log in to Rāpoi using ``-X`` flag when using graphical applications on your local machine.
+Begin by logging into Rāpoi using ``-X`` flag when using graphical applications on your local machine.

 ```bash
 ssh -X <username>@raapoi.vuw.ac.nz